X-T-E-R/Uni-TTS/README.md

 ### macOS

-**Note: The models trained with GPUs on Macs result in significantly lower quality compared to those trained on other devices, so we are temporarily using CPUs instead.**
+**Note: The models models/gsv with GPUs on Macs result in significantly lower quality compared to those models/gsv on other devices, so we are temporarily using CPUs instead.**

 First make sure you have installed FFmpeg by running `brew install ffmpeg` or `conda install ffmpeg`, then install by using the following commands: